 Deserters is a live installation by Chiara Bersani (San Rocco al Porto, 1984), with which GAMeC won the 11th edition of the Italian Council: the program aimed at supporting Italian contemporary art in the world promoted by the Directorate-General for Contemporary Creativity within the Italian Ministry of Culture.

-Deserters stages a joining of bodies; it consists of a performance work for three actors with motor disabilities and a large sculptural environment in which the bodies act and interact, leaving signs of their passage.
-The work gets to grips with the themes of vulnerability and dependence, interweaving the languages of the visual and performing arts; it accompanies the audience on an engaging journey that undermines the stereotypes linked to the intimate, identitary and sexual sphere that frequently affect people with disabilities.
+Deserters consists of a performance interpreted by three performers with motor disabilities, and a large environment in which bodies meet and interact, without any aid, leaving the signs of their passage.
+The work addresses the issues of vulnerability and interdependence, interweaving the languages of visual art and performance, welcoming the audience into an immersive scenic environment that undermines those stereotypes related to the intimate, identitary and sexual sphere that frequently affect people with disabilities.

 The promotion of the project also includes a talk and a workshop, respectively at the Galerie Stadtpark in Krems and the Pirelli HangarBicocca in Milan.
-At the end of the project, the performance score and the sculptural environment will become part of the GAMeC Collections.
+At the end of the project, the performance score and the environmental installation will become part of the GAMeC Collections.